StateVoicesNational/Spoke/docs/OSDI.md

 7. Go back to the AEP. (or Click "Go To Entry Point" in the top navbar to start over)
 8. Click the link for 'osdi:answers' and see the recently added answers.
 From each answer you can navigate to the person (campaign contact) or the question itself (derived from interaction steps)

+> You can also start navigating users -> assignments -> messages

 ## Supported Scenarios

 * Batch and Single Import of people / contacts